Dual booting on a Windows computer

 In order to switch to the beta version of Endless OS, you will need to change where your system gets update from.
 To do this you will need to open the Terminal program, which you can find by searching for “terminal” on the apps screen.

-First, to ensure that your system is fully up to date with the latest stable release, you will want to run
+First, to ensure that your system is fully up to date with the latest stable release, you will want to run:

-sudo eos-updater-ctl update and when it is finished reboot your computer.
+When it is finished reboot your computer.

-Next, to switch your system to the beta release, open the Terminal again and run
+Next, to switch your system to the beta release, open the Terminal again and run:

 demo stage is where the beta version of Endless OS comes together before release.
 After this command runs, your computer will proceed to download the latest beta release (if there is one available).
 You can monitor the update progress via the App Center, and when ready, you will be asked to reboot your computer.
 When you log back in you will be running the beta release.